 DTU Space is monitoring the Earths magnetic field with a network of ground stations in Greenland, Denmark, and the South Atlantic.
-An array with 18 stations at coastal locations and one on the Ice Cap is operated in Greenland, previously 5 stations were maintained on the Greenland Ice Cap in cooperation with Virginia Tech, USA.
+An array with 18 stations at coastal locations and one on the Ice Cap is operated in Greenland.
+Previously 5 stations were maintained on the Greenland Ice Cap in cooperation with Virginia Tech, USA.
 All stations provide full vector geomagnetic field information with 1 Hz resolution.
 THL, GDH, NAQ, BFE and TDC are geomagnetic observatories and calibrated to INTERMAGNET standards.

 List of magnetic ground stations